-No Goldendoodles in Edmonton right now
+No Goldendoodles listed on LocalPetFinder right now

+That just means none are on the site at the moment, not that the breed is unavailable.
 New listings arrive from rescues and local owners all the time.
 Be first in line, or help one find a home.

 Have a dog to rehome?